-The SQE will be introduced in September 2021, but the ‘traditional’ route to qualifying as a solicitor (a law degree or law conversion, followed by the LPC) will remain valid until 2032.
-The questions for candidates who are applying for training contracts starting in 2023 (or earlier), are which route do law firms prefer and when are firms all switching to SQE?
+The questions for these candidates who are applying for training contracts starting in 2023 (or earlier), are which route do law firms prefer and when are firms all switching to SQE?

 Apply for a training contract before starting the LPC or SQE